The ESA Report.

 Behind the engineering and freight modelling sits a quieter risk that almost every mega project underestimates.

 Local housing markets aren’t designed to absorb that level of temporary or semi-permanent demand, while short-stay hotels were never built for multi-year workforce cycles.
-This creates a need for a different type of accommodation solution, that is specifically designed for long stay, temporary workers.
+This creates a need for a different type of accommodation solution — one specifically designed for long stay, temporary workers.

 When Webb Dock and similar port upgrades are considered alongside Inland Rail’s construction phasing and freight ramp-up, the picture becomes clear.
 Demand is not a single, steady wave.
 It is a set of overlapping cycles, moving between locations as work packages begin, peak, hand over and transition into operations.